-A massive grass-roots level of library advocacy is needed to transform the present day image of libraries as non-essential sites of "Cultural Entertainment" to the full understanding that "Libraries Matter!"
-The need for library advocacy is more vital than ever because: (1) information and the need for life-long learning are increasingly important for our global society; (2) costly technology changes must keep pace with society; (3) competition with municipal departments for limited funding grows annually.
+A massive grass-roots level of library advocacy is needed to transform the present-day image of libraries as non-essential sites of "Cultural Entertainment" to the full understanding that "Libraries Transform!"
+The need for library advocacy is more vital than ever because: information and the need for life-long learning are increasingly important for our global society; technology changes can be costly; and competition with municipal departments for limited funding grows annually.